roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Service management/Knative Gateway.md

 3. Bind the IP address of the SLB instance to the domain name of Knative by modifying the hosts file.
 The following example shows how to bind the IP address to the domain name:

     **Note:** The default root domain name of Knative is example.com.
-You can customize a domain name.
+You can use a custom domain name.
 For more information, see [Set up a custom domain name for Knative Serving](/intl.en-US/User Guide for Kubernetes Clusters/Knative/Manage Knative services/Set up a custom domain name for Knative Serving.md).

     ```
     106.15.2**.** helloworld-go.default.example.com
     ```

-    After you modify the hosts file, if you can use the domain name to access the Knative Gateway Service, it indicates that Knative Gateway functions as normal.
+    If you can use the domain name to access the application after you modify the hosts file, the Knative Ingress gateway functions as normal.

     ![1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5547867061/p170859.png)